 When pursuing an education, think about how much you want to get out of it.

 Some may be totally satisfied with a high school diploma.
 Others may want to get a bachelor’s degree, master’s, or even a doctorate.
 We encourage you to get a least a college degree since you can do so much more with a college degree than a high school diploma.
 If no one is there to encourage you — encourage yourself.
-The value of an education is one of life’s secrets.
+The benefits and value of an education is one of life’s secrets.

 Many high school students may not be super interested in school because high school isn’t really super exciting or interesting.
 The great thing about college is that you can study what you want.
 I get to take psychology and business classes that fascinate me.
 I don’t have to worry about calculus or world history that (I tell myself) I’ll never use again.
 College and education, in general, are valued by many.
 When you get more educated and get a degree, you become more valuable to others — but it might be to yourself that you become more valuable.